mxsunny/ecomm-lancome/README.md

-## This website is powerd by NextJs + React + PayTM integration + MongoDB for storing the data. and for the server side logic, I use NextJs built in SSR
+## This website is powerd by NextJs + React + PayTM integration + MongoDB for storing the data. and for the server side logic, I use NextJs built in SSR.

 ## HomePage-